arenagroove/augmented-intelligence-toolkit/03-quick-start-presets.md

 ```

 **Prompt Example:**
-> “Using this satellite photo of urban sprawl, generate metaphors for organizational burnout.”
+> Using this satellite photo of urban sprawl, generate metaphors for organizational burnout.

 ---